 From the desk of our Dental Assisting Department:

-These tips and more are part of the training our Dental Assistant students learn here at Community Care College.
-If you are interested in finding out more about becoming a Dental Assistant, contact us to schedule a tour of our facility.
+After seeing what our day-to-day looks like, if you are interested in finding out more about becoming a Dental Assistant, contact us to schedule a tour of our facility.
 See for yourself our labs and where your next career adventure could begin.